SlicerIGT/SlicerMarkupsToModel/README.md

 - **Model Slice Intersections**: Toggle visibility in the red, yellow, and green slice views.
 Model Visibility (above) must also be enabled.

-- **Markups Text Scale**: Change the size of text beside each input markup fiducial.
+- **Markups Text Scale**: Change the size of text beside each input markup control point.

 # Closed Surfaces